Loki239/acync_rl_tests/README.md

 ## 📊 Performance Insights

-The implementation is designed to demonstrate that **Sync=10** typically provides a 2x speedup in wall-clock time over **Sync=1** due to reduced communication overhead, while the **Twin Critic** architecture prevents the policy collapse often seen in vanilla DDPG.
+The implementation is designed to demonstrate that **Sync=10** typically provides a speedup in wall-clock time over **Sync=1** due to reduced communication overhead, while the **Twin Critic** architecture prevents the policy collapse not rarely seen in vanilla DDPG.

 ## License
 MIT